-There were 3 seatbelts survey conducted during FY2018.
-A total of 168 drivers were observed and 162 drivers were found wearing their seatbelts.
+There were 3 seatbelts survey conducted during FY2019.
+A total of 138 drivers were observed and 132 drivers were found wearing their seatbelts.
 A 96% seatbelt usage by CMV Drivers was achieved.
+In the first quarter of FY2020, AS MCSAP will evaluate all MEC violations found to establish a baseline.